jis216/Deep-Leaning-Paper-Reading-Blogs/Learning_First_VS_Nth/README.md

 Memory-based algorithms memorize all training examples explicitly and interpolate them at query-time.
 In the paper, it demonstrates three well-known learning algorithms and turned them into memory-based ones.

 ### Nearest Neighbor and Shepard's Method
 *K-nearest neighbor* (KNN) is one of the most widely used memory-based learning algorithm.
+It finds the nearest pattern in the training examples X to the input pattern according to certain distance metric, e.g., the Euclidian distance.

 [Thrun]: <https://papers.nips.cc/paper/1034-is-learning-the-n-th-thing-any-easier-than-learning-the-first.pdf](https://papers.nips.cc/paper/1034-is-learning-the-n-th-thing-any-easier-than-learning-the-first.pdf)>
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTc0OTI3MjUzOV19
+eyJoaXN0b3J5IjpbLTEzNDEzMTQ2NzZdfQ==
 -->